elventear/quartz-scheduler/examples/example10/plugins_readme.txt

 Overview:
 =========
-This example demonstrates how to use Job Listeners in Quartz to have the completion of one job trigger another job.
+Demonstrates the use of the XML Job Initialization plug-in as well as the History Logging plug-ins

 Running the Example: